What is sustainable tourism and what is its aim?

 Disorderly and inefficient systems that took complete advantage of natural and human resources.
 Local populations would not intervene; touristic activities and initiatives were largely organized by foreign companies, meaning locals would rarely see appropriate remuneration for their efforts.

 It was not until the 1970s that some issues were eventually questioned, and concern spread to global levels.
-Already in 1975, when the UNWTO held its first meeting in Madrid (Spain), amongst other objectives it lay down reworded the following aim:
+Already in 1975, the UNWTO held its first meeting in Madrid (Spain), amongst other objectives they laid down the following stance.

-Tourism as an engine of economic growth, inclusive development, and environmental sustainability.UNWTO
+Tourism as an engine of economic growth, inclusive development, and environmental sustainability.OMT

 As of that moment sustainable tourism became a more widely adopted concept; to carry out touristic activities with the least negative impact on our environment.